 The Hansa coking plant in Dortmund is a large walk-in sculpture that offers fascinating insights into the history of heavy industry in the past century.

-Dortmund-Huckarde is home to a relic from the past that offers fascinating insights into the history of heavy industry in the last century: The Hansa coking plant is one of the anchor points of the Route of Industrial Heritage, which links the most important industrial monuments in the Ruhr region.
+Dortmund-Huckarde is home to a relic from the past that offers fascinating insights into the history of heavy industry in the last century: The Hansa coking plant is one of the anchor points of the Route of Industrial Heritage, which connects the most important industrial monuments in the Ruhr region.
 The coking plant is now a listed building and invites visitors on an exciting excursion into the history of that time.

 Insights into the past